-As of September 30, 2019, the Company determined that the remaining third tranche was not probable of vesting and, as a result, no compensation expense related to the third tranche has been recognized to date.
-The maximum potential expense associated with the remaining third tranche could be up to \$12.8 million (allocated as \$4.4 million for research and development expense and \$8.4 million for selling, general and administrative expense) if the performance conditions are achieved.
+In the first quarter of 2020, the performance conditions associated with the remaining third tranche were completed and, as a result, the Company recognized \$0.6 million of share-based compensation expense related to these awards for the three months ended March 31, 2020.
+The maximum remaining expense associated with the third tranche is \$2.3 million (allocated as \$0.8 million for research and development expense and \$1.5 million for selling, general and administrative expense) and will be amortized through the first quarter of 2021.